tfrenkiel040/website/_posts/2025-11-08-reflections-on-paternity-leave.md

 categories: [Personal]
 ---

 *This post is a bit different.
-I wrote this during paternity leave, and edited it a bit after going back to the office.*
+I wrote this during paternity leave, and edited it after going back to the office.*

 I'm back at work after 3 months of paternity leave.
 This is the longest I've been away from work since I was seventeen.
 (It was long enough that I stopped checking Slack every day.)